 The Human-Computer Interaction Center (HCI Center, or HCIC for short) is a central institute of RWTH Aachen University.
 It integrates an interdisciplinary group of researchers that look at Human-Computer Interaction, Usability, Risk Communication and Technology Acceptance from different perspectives.
 We conduct academic and industry-funded research and development.
 It was founded in 2011 by four faculty members of RWTH Aachen University:

 - Jan Borchers, Professor of Computer Science and head of the Chair for Media Informatics and Human-Computer Interaction (founding director)

 - Eva Jakobs, Professor of Language and Communication Studies and head of the Chair for Text Linguistics and Technical Communication

-- Peter Russell, Professor of Architecture and head of the Chair for Computer-Aided Architectural Design
+- Peter Russell, Professor of Architecture and head of the Chair for Computer-Aided Architectural Design (now at TU Delft)

 - Martina Ziefle, Professor of Language and Communication Studies and head of the Chair for Communication Science.